 2) Drilling Roller Reamers Type

 Roller reamers types are significantly used to improve performance with chronic stick-slip or whirl-induced boreholes which are the main reason for limiting drilling in hard formation and extended reach wells.
 And also for mud conditioning the borehole.
 Popular hole sizes for wellbores range from 5″ to 26″ in diameter.
-Size of circulation path through the reamer body range from 1 1/2″ to 3 1/4″ in diameter.
+Size of the circulation path through the reamer body range from 1 1/2″ to 3 1/4″ in diameter.
 The body size on the necks beyond the area where the rollers are mounted typically ranges from 4 1/8″ to 11″ in diameter.
 This latter size will normally be the same size as the Drill Collar.
 Body links normally range from 4′ to 8′.

 Roller Reamer Type Components

 - Reamer Pin – A large diameter pin.
-The reamer pin is prevented from rotating by the engagement of the end of the pin with slot in the body bearing block.
+The reamer pin is prevented from rotating by the engagement of the end of the pin with a slot in the body bearing block.

 - Cross Pin – This drive-fit cross-pin arrangement safely retains the main reamer pin and reamer cutter while providing a simple, yet safe, locking device.